mattermost/mattermost-handbook/operations/finance/spending-company-money/how-to-use-accrualify/how-to-review-a-vendor-invoice.md

 ## How to Review a vendor invoice

-If you need to review an invoice, Accrualify will send you an email alerting you that an invoice is on your queue for review and approval.
-The email will include the link “Review Invoice Request”, which will direct you to the invoice that needs your attention.
+If you need to review a vendor invoice, Accrualify will send you an email alerting you that an invoice is ready for review and approval.
+From the email, select the “Review Invoice Request” link to go directly to the invoice that needs your attention.

 ![](../../../../.gitbook/assets/How-to-review-a-vendor-invoice-1.PNG)